 How Can Counselling Help Me?

 Effective therapy is a partnership; you are in control of your journey and you have the personal attributes to get to where you want to be.
 My role as a therapist it is to help you to navigate the path, goals, and destinations of your choosing.
-I do not give advice but enable clients to effectively self-govern.
+I do not give advice but enable you to effectively self-govern with the benefit of a greater and more accurate understanding of yourself.
 You have the inner resources and wisdom to reach your goals and full potential, it’s my job to help you access them, trust in them and use them successfully.

 I know that starting the process of attending therapy can be daunting which is why I strive to create an environment where you are fully supported, accepted and free to express a full range of feelings where you can feel truly heard.
-Sometimes, it can be hard to find somewhere we can genuinely reveal our innermost feelings and find and be ourselves; I offer a space where you can do just that.
-Our counselling relationship will be a professional relationship, which means that I pay attention and respect to your boundaries at all times.
+Sometimes, it can be hard to find somewhere we can genuinely reveal our innermost feelings and find and be ourselves; we will build a relationship where you can do just that.
+Our counselling relationship will be a professional relationship, which means that I pay attention and respect to our boundaries at all times.
 It is not my role to offer advice, 'fix you' or be a friend, but to assist you in locating and connecting with your own tools and inner resources to get you where you want to be.

 While I use a broad scope of skills, approaches and evidenced based practices to meet the unique needs of each client, my main approach is psychodynamic, incorporating Object Relations therapy; I am passionate about its effectiveness at addressing the underlying causes of pain and frustration in life.